jmunixusers/presentations/Scripting.md

 Bash functions don't have returns in the normal sense.
 A function that prints to stdout without being captured will simply print directly to stdout, however calling the function as if it is a executable like we did above will print it in the same way.
-The `return` keyword exists in bash, but it is used to define the return value of the function.
+The `return` keyword exists in bash, but since every function or script in bash must give a return code, it is used to define the return code of the function instead of any value.
 0 is success and returned by default, and any other number from 1-255 is valid but considered failure.
 This return value can be accessed after the function finishes with the `$?` variable.